apache/nuttx-apps/examples/README.txt

   The following configuration settings determine how to set up the NX server (CONFIG_NX_MULTIUSER):

-    CONFIG_EXAMPLES_NXCON_STACKSIZE -- The stacksize to use when creating the NX server.
+    CONFIG_EXAMPLES_NXTERM_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048
-    CONFIG_EXAMPLES_NXCON_CLIENTPRIO -- The client priority.
+    CONFIG_EXAMPLES_NXTERM_CLIENTPRIO -- The client priority.
 Default: 100
-    CONFIG_EXAMPLES_NXCON_SERVERPRIO -- The server priority.
+    CONFIG_EXAMPLES_NXTERM_SERVERPRIO -- The server priority.
 Default: 120
-    CONFIG_EXAMPLES_NXCON_LISTENERPRIO -- The priority of the event listener thread.
+    CONFIG_EXAMPLES_NXTERM_LISTENERPRIO -- The priority of the event listener thread.
 Default 80.
-    CONFIG_EXAMPLES_NXCON_NOTIFYSIGNO -- The signal number to use with nx_eventnotify().
+    CONFIG_EXAMPLES_NXTERM_NOTIFYSIGNO -- The signal number to use with nx_eventnotify().
 Default: 4

 examples/nxffs